choongryulyang/DRIPs.m/README.md

-# Dynamic Multidimensional Rational Inattention
+# Dynamic Rational Inattention and the Phillips Curve

-Replication codes for Afrouzi and Yang (2019): "Dynamic Multidimensional Rational Inattention".
+Replication codes for Afrouzi and Yang (2019): "Dynamic Rational Inattention and the Phillips Curve".

 Click here to download all files as a zip.
 Note: **major update** on September 16, 2019.